UK BIM Framework

 This guidance considers the principle of open data and the benefits that can be derived through the use of open, shareable asset information.
 It also provides information about buildingSMART and considers how buildingSMART solutions can help individuals and organizations to work in accordance with the ISO 19650 series.

 This guidance considers the requirements for CDE workflow plus CDE solutions to support the effective management of information containers.
 It also explores the requirements for and application of classification, revision control and status allocations.

-This guidance provides a comprehensive insight into the development of organizational, asset, project and information requirements.
+This guidance provides a comprehensive insight into the development of organizational, asset, project and exchange information requirements.
+It has been updated to align with the use of asset information requirements and exchange information requirements in ISO 19650-3.
 It provides helpful examples that are supported by the Information Requirements Line of Sight video and a populated example database.
 (See below to access these companion resources.)

 This guidance explores information delivery planning activities looking at responsibility matrices and information delivery plans.
 It will be updated in due course to consider federation and breakdown structures.

 BSI have also published PD 19650-0:2019 Transition guidance to BS EN ISO 19650.
 This transition guidance has been prepared specifically to help the existing users of BS 1192 and PAS 1192‑2 understand any changes made between the UK’s existing standards, and the ISO documents which are to replace them.

 This video provides offers a short, informative look at the development of information requirements.
 It should be watched in conjunction with Guidance Part D.